kibernick/clickstream/README.md

 Use `pyenv` or similar to manage your python versions and virtual environments.
 After creating a virtual environment, install dependencies with: `pip install -r requirements.txt`.

+To use production data, copy the CSV file into `data/production.csv`.

 ## Quickstart

 See the `make` commands in ![Makefile](./Makefile) for running the services locally.